YouTube removes Donald Trump investigation video

 • Read also: Inquiry into Capitol Storm Examines Trump’s Pressure on Vice President

-Elected officials are seeking to demonstrate that Donald Trump’s rejection of the results was part of a well-thought-out strategy to retain power.
+Elected officials seek to demonstrate that Donald Trump’s rejection of the results was part of a well-thought-out strategy to retain power.

 They have posted several videos of their sessions, the day in question, and excerpts from reports and interviews on YouTube.